Common-ion effect

-The common-ion effect refers to the decrease in solubility of an ionic precipitate by the addition to the solution of a soluble compound with an ion in common with the precipitate.
+In chemistry, the common-ion effect refers to the decrease in solubility of an ionic precipitate by the addition to the solution of a soluble compound with an ion in common with the precipitate.
 This behaviour is a consequence of Le Chatelier's principle for the equilibrium reaction of the ionic association/dissociation.
 The effect is commonly seen as an effect on the solubility of salts and other weak electrolytes.
 Adding an additional amount of one of the ions of the salt generally leads to increased precipitation of the salt, which reduces the concentration of both ions of the salt until the solubility equilibrium is reached.
 The effect is based on the fact that both the original salt and the other added chemical have one ion in common with each other.

 Examples of the common-ion effect

 Dissociation of hydrogen sulfide in presence of hydrochloric acid

 Hydrogen sulfide (H2S) is a weak electrolyte.
 It is partially ionized when in aqueous solution, therefore there exists an equilibrium between un-ionized molecules and constituent ions in an aqueous medium as follows: